U.S. Coast Guard Cutter Spar WLB - 403 out of Bristol RI.

 with the other donkey engineers.
 It takes four donkeys, one on each corner, to

-The Canal was cut through thick jungle.
+move a ship The Canal was cut through thick jungle.
 As you pass through it,

 there are several monuments for the people who died digging the Canal.
 Malaria,